greys-bots/herobrine/README.md

 `token`: The token from the Discord bot you have registered on your account [here](https://discordapp.com/developers/applications/).
 `prefix`: The prefix(es) you want Herobrine to respond to.
 `accepted_ids`: Your/the bot owner's ID.
 Made to accept multiple in case of multiple accounts.
+`sqlite`: The path to your sqlite3 executable.
+Fixes "kill einvalid" errors on Windows, may not be needed for other platforms.